Alex Bowman through the years

 16 of 19

-A third career full-time Cup season -- but first with Hendrick -- saw Bowman make the Monster Energy Series Playoffs in 2018, earning three top-five and 11 top-10 finishes en route to ending the year 16th in the final standings.
+A third career full-time Cup season -- but first with Hendrick -- saw Bowman make the playoffs in 2018, earning three top-five and 11 top-10 finishes en route to ending the year 16th in the final standings.

 17 of 19